ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/pro POST /email/pro/{service}/domain/{domainName}/dkim/{selectorName}/enable
 >> >
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1". <br>
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1". <br>
 >> - `selectorName`: Enter the name of the selector you created.<br>
->> - `domainName`: Enter the domain name attached to your Email Pro platform, on which the DKIM must be present.<br>
+>> - `domainName`: Enter the domain name attached to your Email Pro service on which the DKIM must be present.<br>
 >>

 > [!primary]